wondasom/time-verifier/README.md

 # Time Verifier ⏰

-This is a samll test task for front-end development.
+This is a small test task for front-end development.

 ## 💁🏻‍♀️ Features